inductiva/inductiva/docs-sources/how-it-works/building-blocks/index.md

 Inductiva provides an API to easily run large-scale computational simulations on the cloud.

-To accomodate different workflows and user preferences, we offer three ways to interact with our API: the **[Python Client](../../api-functions/api/index.md)**, the **[Command-Line Interface (CLI)](../../api-functions/cli/overview.md)**, and the **Web Console**.
+To accomodate different workflows and user preferences, we offer three ways to interact with our API: the[Python Client](../../api-functions/api/index.md), the [Command-Line Interface (CLI)](../../api-functions/cli/overview.md), and the **Web Console**.
 While each tool can be used independently, they are designed to work together, providing a unified experience for managing your simulations.

 This page explains the purpose of each component and how they all fit together.

 ## Architecture Overview

-At the heart of Inductiva is the API that manages all your cloud resources, simulation tasks, and storage.
-The Python Client, CLI, and Web Console are the different interfaces we provide to communicate with these resources.
-This means any action you take in one tool will be immediately reflected in the others.
+The Inductiva API centrally manages all your cloud resources, simulation tasks, and storage.
+The Python Client, CLI, and Web Console are the different interfaces you can use to communicate with these resources.

 The following diagram illustrates this relationship: